Two Days of Heaven at Inkaterra Machu Picchu Pueblo Hotel

 Barely had I unlaced my heavy boots and wriggled my toes when someone knocked at my door.
 “What now?”
 I wondered.
 “So sorry miss Barbara, but I thought you might like to see this.”
 She pointed to to the top of an old telephone next to my villa, where a gorgeous male Golden Olive Woodpecker rat-tat-tatted, determinedly searching for grub.
 “We don’t see them very often,” she explained, pointing out the female sitting on a nearby wire.
 It was the first of many kindnesses I experienced during my two days at this heavenly retreat.

-I had learned about the Inkaterra when I received an invitation to a press conference in New York City, where Fodor’s would announce their Top 100 Hotel Awards for 2011.
+I had learned about the Inkaterra when I received an invitation to a press conference in New York City, where Fodor’s would announce their Top 100 Hotel Awards.
 When I replied with regrets, explaining that I was currently traveling in South America, they responded with a list of the five South American properties included among the top 100 and inquired if I was planning to stay at any of them.
 Inkaterra Machu Picchu Pueblo Hotel was among those five.
 It was too much of a coincidence to ignore.

 Because Fodor’s has long been considered a trusted authority on travel, especially with regard to accommodations, I knew the Inkaterra would be a treat, but I could not possibly have anticipated just how exceptional the hotel would be.
 Already impressed by the attentiveness of the staff, I returned to my spectacular suite and discovered a second surprise: on a table in the far corner a plate of gourmet chocolates and dried fruits awaited.
 Settling into a chair on my patio, I gorged on chocolate as I looked out over terra cotta roofs topped with ceramic bulls said to bring good fortune and gardens that quivered and twittered with rainbow-colored birds.
 An hour later, driven by a sugar high, I abandoned any thoughts of a nap and set out to explore.